cmartinez131/word-drop/README.md

 - [ ] Validate word before adding score.
 - [x] Add end game logic to end game after 60 seconds.
-- [ ] Increase frequency of vowels.
+- [x] Increase frequency of commonly used letters for a more balanced game.
 - [x] Improve scoring calculation logic.
 - [ ] Update UI to show future letters in letter bank, and put title, score, and timer on the left side of the game board.
 - [ ] Update new letter logic to get words from columns in letter bank.